Spartronics4915/2019-DeepSpace/README.md

 My todo list.

-- Reimplement our own Subsystem commands in Subsystem.java\
+Subsystems not done:
+- Drive.java
+- LED.java

+Commands not done:
+- All.
+Waiting on Robot.java

+Large issues:
+- Subsystem.java
-    - Uncomment and change subsystems to rely on Subsystem.java again
+  - Uncomment other subsystems to rely on this again
+- Robot.java
+- Superstructure.java

 ## Setup Instructions